aces/Loris/jsx/lib/CAPParser/README.md

 To add new types of operations, add a case to the switch statement in `js/Evaluator.js`.

 ### Unit Testing
-Tests can be added to `Loris/test/js-tests/InstrumentLogicParser.test.js`.
+Tests can be added to `Loris/test/js-tests/Parser.test.js`.
 Run tests with `npm run tests:unit:js:watch`.

 ### Use
-At the top of your JS file add `const Evaluator = require('/var/www/Loris/jsx/lib/CAPParser/js/Evaluator');`
+At the top of your JS file add `import { Evaluator } from './jsx/lib/Parser';` (change the path based on your directory location).

 Call `Evaluator(LOGIC_STRING)` to evaluate an equation.